 Rozsa Foundation Emerging Arts Manager Award

-This award honours an emerging arts manager in the early stages of their career whose dedication and innovation in their field have elevated the work of the artists or arts organizations they work with.
-The award is intended to recognize both their accomplishments to date as well as their potential for future impact.
-The Rozsa Foundation recognizes that management responsibilities are undertaken by individuals at many levels within the arts; nominees do not need to specifically be in a role that carries the title of “manager” to be eligible.
+This award honours an emerging arts manager in the early stages of their career whose creativity, dedication and innovation have elevated the work of the artists or organizations they support.
+It recognizes both accomplishments to date and potential for future impact, acknowledging that effective arts management requires creativity equal to that of the artistic work it enables.

 Award Rules & Criteria